-Additionally, FreeRTOS devices can connect to AWS IoT Core via a mobile device using Bluetooth Low Energy connectivity.
-Bluetooth Low Energy support in FreeRTOS enables you to use the standard Generic Access Profile (GAP) and Generic Attributes (GATT) profiles through a standardized API layer to create Bluetooth Low Energy applications, and use companion Android and iOS SDKs to integrate with AWS IoT functionality.
+Additionally, FreeRTOS devices can connect to Amazon IoT Core via a mobile device using Bluetooth Low Energy connectivity.
+Bluetooth Low Energy support in FreeRTOS enables you to use the standard Generic Access Profile (GAP) and Generic Attributes (GATT) profiles through a standardized API layer to create Bluetooth Low Energy applications, and use companion Android and iOS SDKs to integrate with Amazon IoT functionality.

-Once FreeRTOS devices are connected to the local network they can easily connect to a local edge device, like AWS IoT Greengrass Core devices, on the same local network using the AWS IoT Greengrass Discovery API.
-FreeRTOS makes it easy for devices to initiate the discovery process and to connect to the desired AWS IoT Greengrass Core.
+Once FreeRTOS devices are connected to the local network they can easily connect to a local edge device, like Amazon IoT Greengrass Core devices, on the same local network using the Amazon IoT Greengrass Discovery API.
+FreeRTOS makes it easy for devices to initiate the discovery process and to connect to the desired Amazon IoT Greengrass Core.
 Local connectivity enables devices to communicate with each other at the edge, for example a security system in an office building that unlocks the door when you swipe a badge.

-Cloud connectivity allows you to easily collect data and take actions on microcontroller-based devices for use in IoT applications and with other AWS cloud services.
-You can connect FreeRTOS devices to AWS IoT Core using MQTT-based messaging or HTTP.
+Cloud connectivity allows you to easily collect data and take actions on microcontroller-based devices for use in IoT applications and with other Amazon Web Services cloud services.
+You can connect FreeRTOS devices to Amazon IoT Core using MQTT-based messaging or HTTP.
 MQTT is a lightweight protocol with a small footprint, enabling efficient communication for constrained, microcontroller-based devices.
 FreeRTOS facilitates easy onboarding with standard, vendor-independent library interfaces.
 MQTT is a lightweight protocol with a small footprint, enabling efficient communication for constrained, microcontroller-based devices.
-Cloud connectivity allows devices like smart electricity meters to send back information on consumption and analyze that data with other AWS services.
+Cloud connectivity allows devices like smart electricity meters to send back information on consumption and analyze that data with other Amazon Web Services services.

 Secure device, connection, and updates